mikesol/purescript-audio-behaviors/README.md

       right = fromMaybe (Tuple 201.0 0.0) $ head ht.rest
     in
+      -- if we are in a control cycle with a peak or trough -- we lock to that
+      -- otherwise, we interpolate
       if (fst right - s) < kr then
         AudioParameter { param: (snd right), timeOffset: (fst right - s) }
       else